By: Ana María Ramírez*

 Spreading rage can be very dangerous, as Hannah Gadsby notes in her monologue, as it is highly contagious.
 In a fiery and enraged context like the current one, it is necessary to approach and recognize the “other” in their difference.
 I think this is the most valuable invitation in “Nanette”: to feel empathy for the other and take the time to listen, from the core to the ending.

-*Ana María is a researcher at the Center for the Study of Law, Justice and Society.
+*Ana María is a researcher at the Center for Law, Justice and Society (Dejusticia).